-Get there: Leavenworth is about two and a half hours east of Seattle by car via either Interstate 90 or U.S. Hwy.
-2.
+Get there: Leavenworth is about two and a half hours east of Seattle by car via either Interstate 90 or U.S. Highway 2.

 More snow towns to try

 McCall, Idaho: The slopes of Sun Valley may get the celebs, but no-glitz McCall and its two ski resorts (downhill and cross-country) draw powder hounds who prefer wide-open slopes and no lift lines.
 McCall’s epic Winter Carnival (starts Jan.
-27, 2017) is nine days of intricate snow sculptures, dog sledding, snow bike races and parades.
+26, 2018) is ten days of intricate snow sculptures, dog sledding, snow bike races and parades.